Join our newsletter

 MG

-Everyone told me not to move to Los Angeles because there was no money for art.
+Everybody told me not to move there because there was no money for art there.
 But I was more interested in the idea.
 I thought, “Didn’t museums need to be reconsidered from the ground up?
-And would there be another city in the world with a collection of world art where you could change the frame?”
-And I figured either I would totally change the frame or they would fire me quickly.
+Would there be another city in the world with a collection of world art where you could change the frame?”
+I figured either I would totally change the frame or they would fire me quickly.
 [Laughs.]

 EO